 - Rabbi Richard Jacobi joined the community in 2007 during the final year of his Rabbinic training at Leo Baeck College - an association that continues today as Head of Vocational Studies at the college.
 Richard comes from a Rabbinic family - Rabbi Harry Jacobi MBE being his father and Rabbi Dr Margaret Jacobi his sister - so he has been involved in Liberal Judaism all his life.
 He is active on social issues such as Refugees & Migration and the Living Wage campaign.

 - Rabbi Emeritus David Hulbert joined the community in 1989 making him one of the longest serving Rabbis in Liberal Judaism and, we believe, the longest serving congregational Rabbi in the London Borough of Redbridge.
 David is on the Executive Committee of the East London Three Faiths Forum, often co-leading their Holy Land Pilgrimages, and very active on interfaith matters.

 - Nick Young joined the team as Community Development Manager in October 2019.
 Nick is working on strengthening the relationships within our community as well as building our relationships with the broader community and growing our membership.
 He comes from a background in education having taught in the UK and abroad.
 Nick was Head of Education at Westminster Synagogue prior to taking this role at ELELS where he is a member.

 Rabbi Richard and Nick Young attend Council meetings in an Ex Officio capacity.
 Both report to Council.

-Legacy & Interim Council Chairs
+Legacy & Interim Councils

 East London and Essex Liberal Synagogue is a charity and it has been entered onto the Register of Charities with the Registered Charity Number 1171254